Areopagitics/Daily-Scrolls/README.md

 Currently only supports the the English translation and the USCCB calendar.

-Privacy Policy: No data is collected except for emails you send for feeback
+Privacy Policy: No data is collected except for emails you send for feeback.

+Terms of Service (EULA): Payments and Subscriptions will be according to Apple's (for iOS) or Google's (for Android) store policies.

 Support the developers at https://www.paypal.me/Areopagitics